Chios: Interior

 Directly in the centre of the island, between the villages of Avgonyma to the west and Karyes to the east, is the 11th century monastery of Nea Moni, a UNESCO World Heritage Site.
 The monastery was built with funds given by the Byzantine Emperor Constantine IX, after three monks, living in caves nearby, had petitioned him while he was in exile on the island of Lesbos.
 The monastery had substantial estates attached, with a thriving community until the massacre of 1822.
 It was further damaged during the 1881 earthquake.
 In 1952, due to the shortage of monks, Nea Moni was converted to a convent.

 Climate

-The island's climate is warm and moderate, categorised as Temperate, Mediterranean (Csa), with modest variation due to the stabilising effect of the surrounding sea.
+The island's climate is warm and moderate, categorised as temperate, Mediterranean (Köppen: Csa), with modest variation due to the stabilising effect of the surrounding sea.
 Average temperatures normally range from a summer high of 30 °C to a winter low of 7 °C in January, although temperatures of over 40 °C or below freezing can sometimes be encountered.

 The island normally experiences steady breezes (average 3–5 m/s) throughout the year, with wind direction predominantly northerly ("Etesian" Wind—locally called the "Meltemi") or southwesterly (Sirocco).